VPN Usage Guideline

 - must have current operating systems and application security patches.

 - Access to VPN Client connections is controlled by the use of certificates.
-Users must protect the secrecy of their passwords as well as the security of their certificates.
+Protect the secrecy of passwords as well as the security of their certificates.

 - Computing Services will make every attempt to keep the VPN services up and running.
 Computing Services will announce any planned outages in advance.